-This was my second book, published in 2009.
+Facets of Fantasy was my second book, published in 2009.
 It contained 5 novellas that explored varying angles of the speculative genre—everything from epic fantasy to light period work (which is a kind of fantasy, rather than a true exploration of history, as anyone who’s watched period can see.)
 Two years later I made another volume with all the stories edited and two of them rewritten.
 At the time I didn’t realize I could just upload those changes into the existing book—so now there are 2 Facets books.
 The one with the blue cover is the second, published in 2011, and will contain the final assortment of stories.

 Over the last 6 years, I’ve used the second Facets book as a way to sort the first one.
-I’ve always been a bit uncomfortable with the reaction to Facets of Fantasy—something, though never fully developing into anything bad, has always felt shady and unspoken about reader’s reactions.
+I’ve always been a bit questioning of the reaction to Facets of Fantasy—something, though never fully developing into anything bad, has always felt shady and unspoken about reader’s reactions.
 And no matter what they said, I could never quite figure out which story they really liked; really disliked; really thought was interesting; and really thought was boring; and why they thought any of that.
 Facets of Fantasy became a bit of a problem.
 I was determined to get to the bottom of it.

 And there will be more updates.